7v7 Soccer Formations (7 Great Options to Choose From)

 This could be by giving more minutes to more players or challenging them by playing them in different positions and formations.

-As 7v7 is primarily used by youth teams, at this early stage of their development, the important thing is to get them learning, progressing, and enjoying their soccer.
+As 7v7 is primarily used by youth teams using smaller field dimensions, at this early stage of their development, the important thing is to get them learning, progressing, and enjoying their soccer.

 As such, here are some factors to take into consideration when choosing the perfect 7v7 formation.